switchupcb/copygen/CONTRIBUTING.md

 #### Why Pointers

-Contrary to the README, pointers aren't used — on Fields in the matcher — as a performance optimization.
+Contrary to the README, pointers aren't used — on Fields — as a performance optimization.
 Using pointers with Fields makes it less likely for a mistake to occur during the comparison of them.
 For example, using a for-copy loop on a `[]models.Field`:

 ```go
 // A copy of field is created with a separate pointer.